 The two inputs are the two locations in our spreadsheets where these drivers are defined.
 The first is the location which takes conversion rate as an input; the second is the location which takes ticket size as an input.

 As discussed above, sales conversion rate goes in as an input to Row input cell.

 While ticket size goes in as an input to Column input cell.
 We press ok and the Excel output is ready for review in our data table.

 Here are the three original data tables from our previous post that led to this discussion.
 Go ahead and see if you can build them by yourself and on your own.

-For a typical startup financial model the core drivers that need to be modeled are:
+For a typical startup financial model we model the following core drivers:

 - Traffic, leads, prospects.